chanmix51/Pomm/documentation/documentation.rst

 Database and converters
 =======================

 The *Database* class brings access to mechanisms to create connections and transactions and also register converters.
 A *Converter* is a class that translates a data type from Postgresql to PHP and from PHP to Postgresql.
-By default, the following converters are registered, this means all databases have them:
+By default, the following converters are registered, this means you can use them without configuring anything:
  * Boolean: convert postgresql 't' and 'f' to PHP boolean value
  * Number: convert postgresql 'smallint', 'bigint', 'integer', 'decimal', 'numeric', 'real', 'double precision', 'serial', 'bigserial' types to numbers
  * String: convert postgresql 'varchar' and 'text' into PHP string
  * Timestamp: convert postgresql 'timestamp', 'date', 'time' to PHP DateTime instance.

+Other types are natively available in postgresql databases but are not loaded automatically by Pomm:

  * Point: convert a postgresql 'point' into a Pomm\\Type\\Point instance.

 Postgresql contribs come with handy extra data type (like HStore, a key => value array and LTree a materialized path data type).
 If you use these types in your database you have to register the according converters from your database instance::